Jefferson Parish Clerk of Court

 Computer software randomly selects prospective jurors eligible for service and assigns each a stand-by number.
 The prospective juror then uses the stand-by number to confirm need for attendance.
 This information is available by automated phone message (504) 364-3838 and on the clerk of court’s Internet web site after 4:30 P.M.
 (Juror Verification Page) the workday prior to the jury service date.
 The list of prospective jurors is scrambled prior to assignment of the stand-by number to prevent the lower portions of the alphabet from being excluded systematically.

 The stand-by system has been successful in reducing costs to the justice system.
 Often, cases are settled or continued in advance of a trial date.
-Because prospective jurors by law must be summoned no less than six weeks prior to a trial date, the need for a large pool diminishes as the service date approaches.
 With the stand-by system, the clerk may make adjustments to the size of the pool based on court activity, saving civil litigants and the taxpayer the cost of juror salaries and mileage.

 If you have been called for jury service and have questions, visit the frequently-asked questions (FAQ) section of this website.
 If you remain uncertain, please feel free to contact us at 364-2919 or 364-2968.
 You may also download a copy of our JUROR HANDBOOK.